COLOR GIRL MAGIC

 A: Bitch please, I got dreams in my eyes means anyone or anything that has an opinion on my journey can kiss my ass!
-Society often tries and create this cookie cutter plan on life and that’s just not everyone’s journey or path.
+Society often tries and creates this cookie-cutter plan on life and that’s just not everyone’s journey or path.
 Some of us have to take an alternative route.
-So next time someone has something negative to say, hit them with a Bitch please, I’ve got dreams and show them that you will make it regardless!
+So next time someone has something negative to say hit them with a Bitch please, I’ve got dreams and show them that you will make it regardless!

 BEYOND ATL: DA ONES SKATE GROUP

 Remember ATL the movie?
 Check out the story behind Da Ones skate group.
-Da Ones has managed to build their own skate legacy and can viewed as one of the most memorable representations of roller-skating in television.
-The groups discovery by Chris Robinson has led them to make appearances in Boost Mobile Commercial, IPod commercial, Clara’s “1,2 Step” music video, and the movie ATL with hopes of making an appearance in ATL 2.
+Da Ones has managed to build its own skate legacy and can be viewed as one of the most memorable representations of roller-skating on television.
+The group’s discovery by Chris Robinson has led them to make appearances in Boost Mobile Commercial, IPod commercial, Clara’s “1,2 Step” music video, and the movie ATL with hopes of making an appearance in ATL 2.

 In 1994, Da Ones skate group was organized and founded by Doug Wynn; he was passionate about skating and introduced his friends Dean and Paul to a Friday night session at Cascade.
 If you’ve ever been to Cascade, you know the energy is crazy.

 Q: Describe your style of skating.
-How how has it shaped you?
+How has it shaped you?